Data Centers in Denmark

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: With over 26 network providers active as of September 2025, Denmark offers a competitive and diverse connectivity market.
-A strong presence of carrier-neutral facilities in Copenhagen ensures choice and resilience.
+Carrier Density & Carrier Neutrality With over 26 network providers active as of September 2025, the market offers excellent choice and competitive pricing.
+Carrier-neutral facilities in Copenhagen and other cities provide redundant connectivity options, preventing vendor lock-in and improving resilience.

-Direct Cloud On-Ramps: The market features 2 dedicated cloud on-ramps, enabling direct, low-latency connections to 16 cloud regions.
-Private connections are available to major providers, including:
+Direct Cloud On-Ramps Over 2 direct on-ramps provide low-latency access to 16 cloud regions.
+Private connections are available to major cloud providers, including:

 - AWS